Notes that connect themselves

 The lint engine scans your entire knowledge base for structural issues, contradictions, dead links, and gaps.
 Run it daily or on-demand.

-RAG re-derives answers from raw chunks every query.
-The Second Brain compiles knowledge once into persistent, cross-referenced pages.
-Knowledge compounds — retrieval doesn't.
+A search box re-derives answers from raw text every time.
+Second Brain compiles knowledge once into persistent, cross-referenced pages.
+Knowledge compounds — search doesn't.

 |---|---|---|---|